Image 1 of 2

 - The hardbop group MJT + 3.

 I’ll be doing another program of lesser-known Chicago hardbop later this year, since too much good stuff ended up on the cutting-room floor this time around.
+(UPDATE: the sequel is now up for online listening: Returning The Call: More From The Unsung Hardbop Heroes Of Chicago.)
 In the mean time, check out some of the links below.

 For More About Chicago Hardbop…

 Listen to previous points-Chicago trips on Night Lights: